damonreeve/hyde/optimizer-trial-one-pager.md

 Something we get asked a bit is "what's the fastest and easiest way to try out Optimizer?".

-While bidstream optimizer can do amazing things for platform performance, and deploying can be relatively simple, it can touch many different parts of a platforms architecture and therefore involve many people in decision-making and onboarding.
+Bidstream Optimizer can do amazing things for platform performance, and deploying can be relatively simple, but it can touch many different parts of a platforms architecture and therefore involve many people in decision-making and onboarding.

 So what's the easiest way to evaluate Optimizer to see if its right for your platform?
 We've put this one-pager together to visualize what a quick evaluation of Optimizer can look like.

-5 Steps to a Bidstream Optimizer trial
+__5 Steps to a Bidstream Optimizer trial__

 1. Choose supply to evaluate
 1. Pick a datacenter